onehundredfeet/hide/README.md

 #### 3. Install NWJS
 - Download and copy [NWJS](https://nwjs.io/) SDK into the `/bin/nwjs` directory
-- On OSX, copy all files from `bin` into the `bin/nwjs.app/Contents/Resources/app.nw` folder
+- On OSX, copy all files from `bin` into the `bin/nwjs.app/Contents/Resources/app.nw` folder or make a link to update automatically

 ## Running